Meet The Judges

 Ryan Arp

-Prior to teaching at Liberty, Ryan taught at East Buchanan in Winthrop and at City High and Southeast Junior High in Iowa City.
-In 2014, The City High Jazz Ensemble was selected as the featured jazz band at the Iowa Bandmasters Conference.
-Ensembles he co-directed at Southeast Junior High with Bill Pringle performed as the featured junior high band at the 2014, 2016 (jazz) and 2017 IBA Conferences.
-He served three years as the state IBA Jazz Affairs Chairperson, and five years as SEIBA District Jazz Chair.
-Ryan served as the SEIBA President from 2019 until 2021.
+Before teaching at Liberty, Ryan began his career in NEIBA, teaching at East Buchanan in Winthrop from 2008–2010, and later at City High and Southeast Junior High in Iowa City from 2010–2017.
+In 2014, the City High Jazz Ensemble was selected as the featured jazz band at the Iowa Bandmasters Association Conference.
+Ensembles he co-directed at Southeast Junior High with Bill Pringle were featured at the IBA Conference in 2014 (concert band), 2016 (jazz band), and 2017 (concert band).
+Ryan has also served the profession in several leadership roles, including three years as IBA Jazz Affairs Chairperson, five years as SEIBA District Jazz Chair, and SEIBA District President from

 Eric J. Hayes, Jr.